isomerpages/ura-lkywcp/resources/features/_posts/2020-04-28-carbon-neutral-city.md

 |---:|
 | Feng Zengkun |

 ##### To curtail climate change and its negative impact, more than 100 cities have pledged to achieve net zero greenhouse gas emissions by 2050 or earlier.
 The targets: emissions from buildings, transport systems and energy sources.
-Here’s a look at how cities are shrinking their environmental footprint through tried-and-tested and novel initiatives.
+Here’s a look at how cities are shrinking their footprint through tried-and-tested and novel initiatives.

 > ###### **Cities mentioned in this article:** <br> Vancouver BC, Cambridge MA, Oslo, London, Barcelona, Seoul, Singapore